artikblue/artikblue.github.io/_posts/2020/2020-05-01-madrid-realestate-analysis.md

 ~~~
 As we saw before, most of the prices range from 900 to 1300 and surfaces go from 60 to 100.
 ### Cluster analysis
+As we saw in the first stage of this analysis, it is clear that we have different "categories" of properties (ex: rural vs urban, luxury vs affordable etc).
+In these situations running a cluster analysis can be helpful.
 ~~~
 > ds <- select(mydata, 4,5,6,7,9) # all of the numeric feats
 > # KMEANS